Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 They offer excellent service, including berths with electricity and water supplies, lifts, cranes, boat maintenance, and repairs.
 Facilities include fuel stations, toilets and showers, a laundromat, ATM, recycling bins, and most have a decent grocery store.
 Some even have excellent restaurants (such as Zrno Soli in AC Split) and extras such as bikes for hire.
 ACI marinas have received various awards.

-The most celebrated is ACI Dubrovnik, hidden away up the River Dubrovacka inlet 4 miles from Dubrovnik’s medieval-walled old town.
+The most celebrated is ACI Dubrovnik, tucked away up the River Dubrovacka inlet.
+It’s 4 miles from Dubrovnik’s medieval-walled old town.
 It has won the Flower of Tourism Quality for Croatia competition several times.

-ACI was founded in the 1980s when Croatia was still part of Yugoslavia and tourism expanded.
+ACI founded in the 1980s when Croatia was still part of Yugoslavia and tourism was expanding.
 Originally called Adriatic Club Yugoslavia (ACY), it had 16 new purpose-built, fully-equipped marinas.
-Following the breakup of Yugoslavia in 1994, it was privatized and renamed Adriatic Croatia International (ACI).
+After the breakup of Yugoslavia in 1994, they privatized it and renamed it Adriatic Croatia International (ACI).

 ACI Marina Vrboska | Croatian Harbors and Marinas